Why Does My Parlor Palm Have Yellow Leaves? (6 Causes)

 2. Yellowing Leaves from Overwatering

-When you overwater your parlor palm, you will notice that the soil is constantly wet and even water is sitting at the bottom of the pot.
-This is too much water that stands in the soil, causing root rot and damaged roots.
+When you overwater your parlor palm, you will notice that the soil is constantly wet, and even water is sitting at the bottom of the pot.
+Too much water stands in the soil, causing root rot and root damage.
+It is important to only water your parlor palm when the soil is completely dry.

 The Solution to an Overwatered Parlor Palm

+However, before you put your plant back into its pot, set new, dry, and healthy soil in the container when you repot it.
 If you notice that there is no root rot, you can either change the soil or wait until the soil completely dries out before watering it again.

 3. Overfertilization